Skip to main content

 Your body is a responsive, communicative system, and the symptoms or concerns you hold are valid signals of its internal environment.
 Understanding the dialogue between the treatments you are considering and your own biological framework is the first step toward feeling confident and in control of your health narrative.

-One of the most common questions revolves around the long-term effects of on skeletal health.
+One of the most common questions revolves around the long-term effects of ovarian stimulation on skeletal health.
 You may have wondered if the potent hormonal shifts required to encourage your ovaries to produce multiple eggs could have consequences for your bones years down the line.
 This is a perceptive and important question.

 Your bones are not static, inert structures; they are living, dynamic tissues in a constant state of renewal.
 This process, called bone remodeling, is exquisitely sensitive to the hormonal messengers that circulate throughout your body, particularly estrogen.